jxvar6s/SQL_Pracice/sql_journey.md

 **Note:** _The following steps are merely for educational purposes and they do not intent to be the only way to approach to SQL Language, as result; there are one to many forms to solve a problem._

-Fileds where SQL can be used:
+Fields where SQL can be used:
    - Mapping Neurons.
    - Science Researcher
    - Data Analytics
    - etc...

 SQL (It was SEQUEL in 1974) can also help anybody to tell his/her/their interesting stories in data.

 The following terms can be beneficial for managing data.
    1. summarize.
    2. explore.
    3. collect.